jvenezia/git-line/README.md

 curl -s https://raw.githubusercontent.com/jvenezia/git-line/master/installer.bash | bash /dev/stdin install
 ```

+By default, scripts are installed in `$HOME/.local/bin`.
+Make sure this directory is in your `$PATH`.

 When using the commands for the first time, an interactive prompt will show to configure the current git repository.

 To configure your current git repository manually: